Updated Wednesday, September 18th, 2002

 Aroostook County in Maine is potato country, and for generations the local cooks have devised ingenious ways to use their fine spuds.
-Potato soups and chowders are one popular way.
+Potato and broccoli soup is one popular way.
 Use Maine potatoes, cheddar from Vermont, and broccoli from a local farm to make this brawny soup into an all-star New England supper.
 Garnish with more coarsely grated cheddar and serve with brown bread.

 Put the broccoli in the soup pot and add the chicken broth.
 Bring to a boil over high heat, then reduce heat to low and simmer until broccoli is tender, 6 to 7 minutes.
 Remove from heat and cool slightly.